-This is a common response from people when they hear that someone hired a doula who is also planning on scheduling a c-section.
-And that’s a normal response.
+This is a common response from people when they hear that someone hired a doula who is also planning on scheduling a C-section.
+And that’s a reasonable response.
 I can totally understand that.
-You’re also right, doulas are mainly hired by women who want natural births.
-However, more and more women are recognizing the benefits of hiring a doula even when they have an epidural or are having a c-section.
-Doulas are hired for all kinds of reasons now and are no longer just for the mamas who want unmedicated births.
-This is because a doula’s main role is to provide SUPPORT.
+You’re also right; doulas are often hired by women who want natural births.
+However, more and more women are recognizing the benefits of hiring a doula even when they have an epidural or have a C-section.
+Doulas are utilized for all kinds of reasons and are no longer just for the mamas who want unmedicated births.
+This is because a doula’s primary role is to provide SUPPORT.
 And when I say support, this is physical, emotional, and informational support.
 I firmly believe that EVERY woman deserves these types of support regardless of the type of birth she is planning to have.

-As many of us know, the cesarean rate in the United States alone is at just under 33%.
-This means that nearly one in three women having a baby in the U.S. will give birth via c-section.
-This surgery may be planned in advance or it may be performed during labor as a non-emergency or as an emergency procedure.
-But what are these different kinds of c-sections?
+As many of us know, the cesarean rate in the United States alone is 32.1%.1 This means that nearly one in three women having a baby in the U.S. will give birth via C-section.
+This surgery may be planned or performed during labor as a non-emergency or an emergency procedure.
+But what are these different kinds of C-sections?

 - planned (elective and scheduled in advance)

 - unplanned non-emergent (elected but not planned or scheduled far in advance)

 - and unplanned emergent (performed because of an immediate medical emergency)

 Planned (or elective) cesarean sections are scheduled ahead of time by the doctor and mother.